Lip fillers are injections that give the lips a more plump and full appearance. They’re more generally called dermal fillers.

 - Try to sleep with your head elevated on pillows to reduce swelling.
 Do not sleep on your face.

-Here are a few other things your doctor will likely recommend avoiding after your lip filler procedure:
+Here are a few other things your doctor will likely recommend avoiding after your lip filler procedure.

-Alcohol acts a blood thinner, and should be avoided for at least 24 hours after getting lip fillers.
-Alcohol can cause inflammation, increase the likelihood of bruising, and make swelling worse.
+Alcohol acts as a blood thinner, so you should avoid it for at least 24 hours after getting lip fillers.
+Alcohol can also cause inflammation, increase the likelihood of bruising, and make swelling worse.

 Your doctor will likely recommend that you wait at least a week after your treatment before flying.
 This is because the air pressure in a plane can make swelling and bruising worse.

-You will see immediate results with lip fillers, but once the swelling goes down, the results will not look quite as pronounced.
+You’ll see immediate results with lip fillers, but once the swelling goes down, the results will not look quite as pronounced.
 It typically takes about 4 weeks for the filler to settle in and achieve the final, desired look.

 Intense bruising or swelling